-With our ever changing world, it is vital that the children from St Edmund’s are ready for the 21st Century.
+With our ever-changing world, it is vital that the children from St Edmund’s are ready for the 21st Century.

 Using EducationCity on mobile devices

 We have received a number of queries with regards to the use of EducationCity on mobile devices.
-We’re pleased to say that you access all of the resources and tools on tablets and mobile devices via Puffin Academy, an app that is free to download via the iTunes and Android stores.
+We’re pleased to say that you can access all of the resources and tools on tablets and mobile devices via Puffin Academy, an app that is free to download via the iTunes and Android stores.